 Allow the spices to cool down to room temperature and grind them to a powder.

-Store the chettinadu masala powder in a clean and dry air tight container, preferably glass container.
+Store this homemade curry powder in a clean and dry air tight container, preferably glass container.

 Poppy seeds contribute to the thickness of the sauce/gravy, you may skip it if it's not available or if you do not like them.

 Kapok buds and black stone flower are most essential spices in this recipe, do not skip them.

-I have used spicy red chillies, increase the quantity if you are using kashmiri chillies or any mild variety of red chillies.
+I have used spicy variety red chillies, increase the quantity if you are using kashmiri chillies or any mild variety chillies.

 Roast spices on medium low flame, keep stirring to avoid burning of spices.

 This spicy curry powder may be stored upto 3-4 months.